kbroman/steps2rr/index.md

 ---
 layout: page
-title: initial steps towards reproducible research
+title: initial steps toward reproducible research
 ---

 A minimal standard for data analysis and other scientific computations is